goldbergyoni/component-tests-workshop/README.md

 # Intro

-This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
+This workshop shows the immense power of narrow integration tests, also known as 'component test.
 This might make a dramatic impact on your testing effort and success 🚀.
 Warning: You might fall in love with testing 💚

 ![Header](/graphics/component-diagram.jpg "Component Tests")

 <br/><br/><br/>

 # Let's get prepared for the workshop
-A good leasson starts with a good preparation
+A good leasson starts with a good preparation, your attention is needed here

 ## Prerequisites